 Wistia is a video platform designed for businesses.
 The platform makes it extremely simple to share video, embed them into your author website and landing pages, and also keep track of how many views you’re getting.
 The platform can even show you how far into the video each person gets before they decide to leave.
 Wistia is a great tool for helping you understand what is working well in your video marketing efforts and where you need to improve.

 Animoto makes it easy to create professional looking videos with built-in features that allow you to easily create text overlays, backing tracks, subtitles, voiceover, and more.
 You don’t need to learn how to use any complicated video editing software to bring disparate video elements together.
 Everything is contained within the Animoto platform.
 It’s a great way to achieve a big budget look without the expense.

 Don’t underestimate the effectiveness of video recorded on a mobile device.
 Video doesn’t have to be highly polished to be effective.
 This is particularly true when it comes to communicating with your existing fans.
 Mobile video is a great way to create authenticity and deepen the connection with your readers.
 It just feels so much more personal than video shot from a tripod.

-In a previous post, I explained the importance of authors creating video content, but before you rush off to create that content, there are some guidelines or best practices you’ll want to follow in order to achieve success.
+So now I've explained the importance of authors creating video content, but before you rush off to create that content, there are some social media marketing guidelines or best practices you’ll want to follow in order to achieve success.
 Each social media platform has their idiosyncrasies when it comes to video content.
 You’ll want to understand these before you upload.